With Help From German Firms, Christkindl Market Expands in Second Year - Global Atlanta

 A few new faces have come this year as well.
 Steinbach Nutcrackers, the famous brand of upscale, handmade figurines, is occupying two booths at the market.

-So is Bratplatz, an Atlanta-born food concept that promises “German street food” like sandwiches (including the towering “Dirty Bird” chicken schnitzel sandwich), as well as curry wurst, pretzel bites with beer cheese and fresh-made waffles at the market.
+So is Bratplatz, an Atlanta-born food concept that promises “German street food” like sandwiches (including the towering “Dirty Bird” chicken schnitzel sandwich), as well as pretzel bites with beer cheese and fresh-made waffles at the market.

 Johnathan Sanford, an American who launched the business in October with his German wife, Insa, says the Christkindl market is the perfect place to generate exposure for the brand, which mainly sells from its food truck at corporate events.